Follow the steps below to get connected.

 Step 4 – Submit your application

-Step 5 – Receive your connection offer and sign the contract
+Step 5 – Receive your Connection Contract and Schedule of Site-Specific Conditions

 Step 6 – Getting connected